sor16/gseasonality/README.md

 #> 6  6 2012-06-01        6.033333      -0.1315310                   1
 ```

-The output is a tibble data data frame containing:
+The output is a tibble data frame containing:

 - `seasonal_val_binary` - Binary seasonality phenotype.
 1 denotes that
   the individual was diagnosed in the season of high incidence and 0